WhyiMicro/css-snippets/editedWhen/readme.md

 @kritishd8 <br>
 @carrotpretender <br>
 @riddim_glitch <br>
+@tigertae <br>
 @iMicro
 <details>
 <summary>Changelog</summary>

+## 3.0.0

+  - Fixed flickering issue caused by the date length when hovered (it's somewhat of a dumb solution, but it works)
+  - @tigertae helped to add some nice animations, thanks a bunch <3

 ## 2.1.0

 - Added a space before the left bracket for consistancy
 - Fixed the font size to be .75 rem to match the edited when text

 ## 2.0.0